jalacloud/Certifications/Microsoft/sc-200/Learning Goals and Objectives.md

 - Assess and recommend endpoint configurations to reduce and remediate vulnerabilities by using Microsoft's threat and vulnerability management solution
 - Manage endpoint threat indicators

+      Indicators of compromise (IOC)
+        - File Hash
+        - IP addresses
+        - URL/Domain
+      Can configure a total of 15,000 IOCs per tenant

 - Mitigate identity threats
 - Identify and remediate security risks related to events for Microsoft Azure Active Directory (Azure AD), part of Microsoft Entra